nickpegg/posty/doc/development.rst

-This will install all of the pip requirements in ``requirements.dev.txt`` and install posty into your environment in 'editable mode'.
-Editable mode means that posty will be installed into your env as if it were any other package, but any changes you make to the source code will be instantly reflected in the CLI binary.
+This will install all of the pip requirements in ``requirements.dev.txt`` and install Posty into your environment in 'editable mode'.
+Editable mode means that Posty will be installed into your env as if it were any other package, but any changes you make to the source code will be instantly reflected in the CLI binary.